buds-lab/energystar-plus-plus/CBECS/office.md

     #summary(o14$MFBTU - o14$SUMBTU)
     ```

 2.  **PBAPLUS = 2, 3, 4 or 52** <br/>Building Type Filter – CBECS defines building types according to the variable “PBAPLUS.”
-Offices are coded as PBAPLUS=2 and 4; Bank/Financial Institutions are coded as PBAPLUS=3; and Courthouses are coded as PBAPLUS=52. <br/>Number Remaining: 1076.
+Offices are coded as PBAPLUS=2 and 4; Bank/Financial Institutions are coded as PBAPLUS=3; and Courthouses are coded as PBAPLUS=52. <br/>Number Remaining: 1076. <br/>Difference: 0.

     ``` r
     o1 = o0 %>% filter(PBAPLUS %in% c(2, 3, 4, 52))
     ```

-3.  **Must have at least 1 computer** <br/>EPA Program Filter – Baseline condition for being a functioning office building. <br/>Number Remaining: 1072.
+3.  **Must have at least 1 computer** <br/>EPA Program Filter – Baseline condition for being a functioning office building. <br/>Number Remaining: 1072. <br/>Difference: 0.

     ``` r
     o2 = o1 %>%
+      mutate(PC_TOT =
-      mutate(PC_TOT = rowSums(dplyr::select(., c(PCTERMN,SERVERN,LAPTPN)), na.rm = T)) %>%
+               rowSums(dplyr::select(., c(PCTERMN,SERVERN,LAPTPN)), na.rm = T)) %>%
       filter(PC_TOT >= 1)
     ```

-4.  **Must have at least 1 worker** <br/>EPA Program Filter – Baseline condition for being a full time office building. <br/>Number Remaining: 1072.
+4.  **Must have at least 1 worker** <br/>EPA Program Filter – Baseline condition for being a full time office building. <br/>Number Remaining: 1072. <br/>Difference: 0.

     ``` r
     o3 = o2 %>% filter(NWKER >= 1)
     ```

-5.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter – Baseline condition for being a full time office building. <br/>Number Remaining: 1065.
+5.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter – Baseline condition for being a full time office building. <br/>Number Remaining: 1065. <br/>Difference: 0.

     ``` r
     o4 = o3 %>% filter(WKHRS >= 30)
     ```

-6.  **Must operate for at least 10 months per year** <br/>EPA Program Filter – Baseline condition for being a full time office building. <br/>Number Remaining: 1046.
+6.  **Must operate for at least 10 months per year** <br/>EPA Program Filter – Baseline condition for being a full time office building. <br/>Number Remaining: 1046. <br/>Difference: 0.

     ``` r
     o5 = o4 %>% filter(MONUSE >= 10)
     ```

 7.  **A single activity must characterize greater than 50% of the floor space** <br/>EPA Program Filter – In order to be considered part of the office peer group, more than 50% of the building must be defined as an office, bank/financial institution, or courthouse. <br/>This filter is applied by a set of screens.
 If the variable ONEACT=1, then one activity occupies 75% or more of the building.
 If the variable ONEACT=2, then the activities in the building are defined by ACT1, ACT2, and ACT3.
-One of these activities must be coded as Office/Professional (PBAX=11) or Public Order and Safety (PBAX=23), with a corresponding percent (ACT1PCT, ACT2PCT, ACT3PCT) that is greater than 50. <br/>Number Remaining: 1003.
+One of these activities must be coded as Office/Professional (PBAX=11) or Public Order and Safety (PBAX=23), with a corresponding percent (ACT1PCT, ACT2PCT, ACT3PCT) that is greater than 50. <br/>Number Remaining: 1003. <br/>Difference: 0.

     ``` r
     o6 = o5 %>%
       filter( (ONEACT == 1) |
               (ONEACT == 2 &
                ((ACT1 %in% c(11,23) & ACT1PCT > 50) |
                   (ACT2 %in% c(11,23) & ACT2PCT > 50) |
                   (ACT3 %in% c(11,23) & ACT3PCT > 50) )))
     ```

-8.  **Must report energy usage** <br/>EPA Program Filter – Baseline condition for being a full time office building. <br/>Number Remaining: 1003.
+8.  **Must report energy usage** <br/>EPA Program Filter – Baseline condition for being a full time office building. <br/>Number Remaining: 1003. <br/>Difference: 0.

     ``` r
     o7 = o6 %>% filter(!is.na(MFBTU))
     ```

-9.  **Must be less than or equal to 1,000,000 square feet** <br/>Data Limitation Filter – CBECS masks surveyed properties above 1,000,000 square feet by applying regional averages. <br/>Number Remaining: 972.
+9.  **Must be less than or equal to 1,000,000 square feet** <br/>Data Limitation Filter – CBECS masks surveyed properties above 1,000,000 square feet by applying regional averages. <br/>Number Remaining: 972. <br/>Difference: 0.

     ``` r
     o8 = o7 %>% filter(SQFT <= 1000000)
     ```

-10. **If propane is used, the amount category (PRAMTC) must equal 1, 2, or 3** Data Limitation Filter – Cannot estimate propane use if the quantity is “greater than 1000” or unknown. <br/>Number Remaining: 959.
+10. **If propane is used, the amount category (PRAMTC) must equal 1, 2, or 3** <br/>Data Limitation Filter – Cannot estimate propane use if the quantity is “greater than 1000” or unknown. <br/>Number Remaining: 959. <br/>Difference: 0.

     ``` r
     o9 = o8 %>% filter(is.na(PRAMTC) | PRAMTC %in% c(1,2,3))
     ```

-11. **If propane is used, the unit (PRUNIT) must be known** <br/>Data Limitation Filter – Cannot estimate propane use if the unit is unknown. <br/>Number Remaining: 959.
+11. **If propane is used, the unit (PRUNIT) must be known** <br/>Data Limitation Filter – Cannot estimate propane use if the unit is unknown. <br/>Number Remaining: 959. <br/>Difference: 0.

     ``` r
     o10 = o9 %>% filter(is.na(PRUNIT) | PRUNIT %in% c(1,2))
     ```

-12. **If propane is used, the maximum estimated propane amount must be 10% or less of the total source energy** <br/>Data Limitation Filter – Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 957.
+12. **If propane is used, the maximum estimated propane amount must be 10% or less of the total source energy** <br/>Data Limitation Filter – Because propane values are estimated from a range, propane is restricted to 10% of the total source energy. <br/>Number Remaining: 957. <br/>Difference: 0.

     ``` r
     o11 = o10 %>%
       filter( PRUSED == 2 | is.na(NGBTU_PERCENT) == T |
-            (PRUSED == 1 & NGBTU_PERCENT <= 10))
+            ( PRUSED == 1 & NGBTU_PERCENT <= 10))
     ```

-13. **must not use chilled water, wood, coal, or solar** <br/>Data Limitation Filter – CBECS does not collect quantities of chilled water, wood, coal, or solar. <br/>Number Remaining: 897.
-Difference: +1.
+13. **must not use chilled water, wood, coal, or solar** <br/>Data Limitation Filter – CBECS does not collect quantities of chilled water, wood, coal, or solar. <br/>Number Remaining: 897. <br/>Difference: +1.

     ``` r
     o12 = o11 %>%
       filter(CWUSED == 2 & WOUSED == 2 & COUSED == 2 & SOUSED == 2)
     ```

-14. **Server count must be known** <br/>Data Limitation Filter – CBECS codes missing responses for number of servers as ‘9995.’ <br/>Number Remaining: 893.
-Difference: +1.
+14. **Server count must be known** <br/>Data Limitation Filter – CBECS codes missing responses for number of servers as ‘9995.’ <br/>Number Remaining: 893. <br/>Difference: +1.

     ``` r
     o13 = o12 %>% filter(SERVERN != 9995)
     ```

-15. **Must have no more than 8 workers per 1,000 square feet** <br/>Analytical Filter – Values determined to be statistical outliers. <br/>Number Remaining: 889.
-Difference: +1.
+15. **Must have no more than 8 workers per 1,000 square feet** <br/>Analytical Filter – Values determined to be statistical outliers. <br/>Number Remaining: 889. <br/>Difference: +1.

     ``` r
     o14 = o13 %>% filter(NWKER  / SQFT * 1000 <= 8)
     ```

-16. **Banks must have Source EUI greater than 50 kBtu/ft2** <br/>Analytical Filter – Values determined to be statistical outliers. <br/>Number Remaining: 887.
-Difference: +1.
+16. **Banks must have Source EUI greater than 50 kBtu/ft2** <br/>Analytical Filter – Values determined to be statistical outliers. <br/>Number Remaining: 887. <br/>Difference: +1.

     ``` r
     o15 = o14 %>%